b3rq3/cicd-demo/README.md

 ## Ansible
 - reproducible deployments & configuration
-- idempotency
+- idempotent
-- declerative approach, focus on the what
+- declarative approach, focus on the what
 - reusable roles

 ## Prometheus